PixarAnimationStudios/OpenUSD/docs/support.rst

 Apple
 ======

-Apple use USD as the primary format for their 3D renderers.
+Apple uses USD as the primary format for their 3D renderers.
 USDZ is their format of choice for Augmented Reality content.

 `Creating USD files for Apple devices <https://developer.apple.com/documentation/realitykit/creating-usd-files-for-apple-devices?changes=_1>`_